nelzey6/Lenovo-Fan-Control/README.md

 Finally, you can click the `Exit` item on the menu to terminate the program, then the fan will spin at normal speed.

+To select the start speed of the fan, you can run the program with command line parameter `--low-speed`, `--normal-speed` and `--high-speed`, which will set the fan to low speed, normal speed and high speed at start respectively.
+The default behavior is to set the fan to high speed if non of these parameters are given.
+For example, if you want to keep the fan spinning at low speed at start, you can run the command: `LenovoFanControl-x64.exe --low-speed`

 **Note:** Use the `Low Speed` mode with caution.
 Because this program does not have temperature monitoring, using the `Low Speed` mode can easily lead to high hardware temperatures, which can lead to hardware damage.

 # Theory